Skip to content

 If a task has failed or been canceled, FFmate allows you to restart it without needing to resubmit the job manually.

-To restart a task, send a PATCH request:
+To restart a task, send a PATCH request to the FFmate API by including the task's ID in the path:

 sh